Parents registering their own children

 - Each child is to have made their own profile.
 To do this, you will need your child’s teacher(s) User ID(s).
 You may wish to send your child into their next lesson with a letter providing instructions on how to send you their ID easily.
 A sample of such letter is available as one of our Extra Resources.

 - The title, opus, composer and arranger of each piece the child will perform, along with the duration of the performance

 - The class number that is most appropriate for each entry.
-Check with the Alberta Music Festival Association syllabus and your own festival's local addenda.
+Check your Festival's Syllabus for the best class number.

 - The User ID of any Accompanists that may be performing with your child(ren).